Eugene Phelps

-Eugene Hasson Phelps (born January 23, 1990) is an American professional basketball player for the Ehime Orange Vikings of the B2 League.
+Eugene Hasson Phelps (born January 23, 1990) is an American professional basketball player for the Toyama Grouses of the B2 League.

 College career

 Eugene Phelps attended Long Beach University for his college years.
 He became a part of the school's basketball team, the Long Beach State 49ers that fought in the NCAA.
 In his NCAA debut, Phelps recorded 8 points and 3 rebounds in just 17 minutes of playing time for the 49ers.
 On his third game, Phelps led the 49ers to an OT win over the visiting Weber State Wildcats.
 In that game, Phelps recorded 13 points, 6 rebounds and 2 assists in 29 minutes of playing time.
 On February 6, 2009, Phelps almost recorded a double-double after he racked up 9 points and 9 rebounds in a 76-82 loss to the UC Davis Aggies.

 In his freshman season, he led the 49ers to an overall record of 15-15.
 In the semifinals round, the 49ers were up against the Pacific Tigers.
-In the first half, the Tigers hold a 3-point lead over the 49ers.
-However, the Tigers outscored again the 49ers in the second half, 36-34.
+In the first half, the Tigers held a 3-point lead over the 49ers.
+However, the Tigers again outscored the 49ers in the second half, 36-34.
 And with that, the 49ers bowed down against the Tigers, 60-65.
 In that game, Phelps recorded 3 points and 4 rebounds in just 13 minutes of playing time.

 He averaged 3.7 points, 2.6 rebounds and 0.5 assists on 50% shooting from the field, in 30 games played in his freshman season.

 Professional career

-Phelps went undrafted in the 2012 NBA Draft.
-And with that, he was motivated to continue his passion for basketball career in overseas.
+Phelps went undrafted in the 2012 NBA draft.
+And with that, he was motivated to continue his passion for a basketball career overseas.